learn-co-students/js-hoisting-readme-v-000/README.md

 }
 ```

-The above code errors with `Uncaught SyntaxError`.
-This is because function expressions are not hoisted to the top of the scope.
+The above code errors with `Uncaught TypeError: eat is not a function`.
+This is
+because the variable declaration for `eat` is hoisted, but not its assignment.
 JavaScript reads the above code like this:

 ```js
 var eat;